db-ux-design-system/core-web/packages/foundations/README.md

 ## Icons

-We use icon fonts as `woff2` for all our icons.
+We use icon fonts as `woff2` icon fonts for all our icons.
-We auto generate this file out of `.svg` files.
+We auto generate these files out of `.svg` files.

 ### Custom Icons